Published in Housing

 Pro Tip: When searching shared housing listings, always verify legitimacy through in-person visits and proper documentation before making any payments.

-4. Consider Alternative Deposit Arrangements
+4. Consider Alternative Deposit Arrangements for Rental Property

 While deposit requirements vary by province, you might strengthen your application by:

-• Offering additional months’ rent in advance
+• Offering additional months’ rent or a higher security deposit in advance

 • Understanding provincial regulations regarding deposits